Law & Order (franchise): Law & Order Toronto: Criminal Intent (2024–present)

 A Canadian series based on Criminal Intent was announced in early June 2023.
 On October 16, 2023, the cast names were announced: Aden Young, as Detective Sergeant Henry Graff, Kathleen Munroe as Detective Sergeant Frankie Bateman, Karen Robinson as Inspector Vivienne Holness, K. C. Collins as Deputy Crown Attorney Theo Forrester, Nicola Correia-Damude as Forensic Pathologist Dr. Lucy Da Silva, and Araya Mengesha as tech expert Mark Yohannes.
 The series will have Canadian talent both in front of and behind the camera, including the writing and production departments.
 While the show will be part of the Law & Order universe, it has yet to be determined whether any crossovers will occur.

-The series first season premiered on 22 February 2024, concluded on 16 May 2024, and consisted of 10 episodes.
-In June 2024, it was renewed for a second and third season.
-Production of the second season began in July 2024.
+The series first season premiered on February 22, 2024, and concluded on May 16, 2024, comprising 10 episodes.
+In June 2024, it was renewed through its third season.